 If you find a sick or stranded marine mammal (including whales, seals, sea lions and dolphins), please contact National Parks and Wildlife Service Port Lincoln Office on (08) 8688 3111 or the after-hours duty officer on (08) 8688 3223 or the Clare Office on (+61 8) 8841 3400 or the after hours duty officer on 0417 883 678 (York Peninsula and Mid North)

 Generally anytime is great depending on your chosen activity - check out the Bureau of meteorology Marine page forecasts.
 May to August - A highlight of the marine park is the seasonal aggregation of Giant Australian Cuttlefish who visit the Point Lowly coastline near Whyalla in their hundreds of thousands each year to breed.
 It is a world renowned, unique event to this marine park.
 Check out the Cuttlefest Festival program with a host of activities celebrating the cuttlefish.

 Scientific surveys in the Upper Spencer Gulf Marine Park have recorded hundreds of species of fish, invertebrate animals and plants and shorebirds.
 The most well known is the Giant Australian Cuttlefish and the Bottlenose Dolphin.

-Check out some of these species in a snorkeller's guide to plants and animals.
+Check out some of these species in an Underwater Guide to plants and animals in South Australia.